Astralsparv/Picotron-Wiki/documenting.md

 ````

 If there's another overload for the function or method, it can go after each of these subheading as another heading.

+## Updating the search engine DB

+Open the [ripper](https://astralsparv.github.io/Picotron-Wiki/ripper/) page & simply drag and drop the Picotron-Wiki folder.

+Download the file and replace /docs/db.json with it (in the repository).